 Cops are rarely just lucky when the find large amounts of drugs on someone.
 Most likely they received a tip from an informant.
 An informant commonly called a "snitch" is a non-cop who is working for the police in return for money or favorable treatment in their own court case.
 Often, the informant was or currently is addicted to narcotics themselves.
 It is extremely rare to have an informant who is out to help the community.

 The identity of the informant is secret and can only be released by court order.
 The District Attorney does not want to tell you or even the defense attorney who the informant was for obvious reasons.
-Sometimes, The Bogan Law Firm is successful in filing motions to reveal the informant's identity.Did the Police Use a Sting Operation?
+Sometimes, The Bogan Law Firm, A Professional Corporation is successful in filing motions to reveal the informant's identity.Did the Police Use a Sting Operation?

 Personal use of drugs charges are treated much differently that possession for sale or actual sales.
 There are not many prosecutions for actual sales of drugs in comparison to straight possession or possession with the intent to sell.
 Sales of drugs includes the actual sales, but also furnishing and providing drugs to someone, whether paid or not.